aman-uta-kgp/credit_rating_migration/README.md

 ## Key Findings

 - **Sensitivity of High Ratings:** High credit ratings (e.g., AA+) show more predictable migration trends.
-- **News Impact:** Preliminary analysis suggests a correlation between adverse news and credit rating changes, though data limitations affect the robustness of these findings.
+- **Rating Improvement:** Any kind of news - positive, negative or neutral - does not correlate with a credit rating improvement.
+- **FinBERT Performance** FinBERT does a good job on classifying the positive news.
+None of the instances of a positive classification lead to a credit rating deterioration.

 ## Future Work